-Dr. Navathe’s technical expertise focuses on the use of claims data to measure the costs, quality and appropriateness of care, making inferences on clinical care delivery highly relevant to analysis of health system performance and policy design.
-He also has deep experience with large scale government led projects, having served as Medical Officer and Senior Program Manager for the $1B federal Comparative Effectiveness Research program, and with informatics and information technology to support health care delivery.
-His thought leadership led to founding the new disciplinary academic journal “Health Care: the Journal of Delivery Science and Innovation” and serving as its Co-Editor-in-Chief as well as serving as Founding Director of the Foundation for Healthcare Innovation.
-His work on improving health care costs and quality has been published in leading journals including the Journal of the American Medical Association (JAMA), Health Affairs, Health Services Research, and the American Journal of Managed Care.
+Dr. Navathe’s technical expertise focuses on the use of claims and clinical data to measure the costs, quality and appropriateness of care, making inferences on clinical care delivery highly relevant to analysis of health system performance and policy design.
+He also has past experience with large-scale government-led projects, having served as Medical Officer and Senior Program Manager for the $1B federal Comparative Effectiveness Research program.
+His thought leadership led to the founding of a disciplinary academic journal, Health Care: The Journal of Delivery Science and Innovation, serving as its Co-Editor-in-Chief, as well as Founding Director of the Foundation for Healthcare Innovation.
+His work on health care cost and quality improvement has been published in numerous leading journals, including The New England Journal of Medicine (NEJM), The Journal of the American Medical Association (JAMA), Health Affairs, Health Services Research, Healthcare, and other leading academic journals.

 As a practicing physician, Dr. Navathe has an up-close view of the complexities of health care financing and the resulting hardships.
 For these reasons, Dr. Navathe is dedicated to transforming health care delivery for his patients, who provide him great inspiration.
 He hopes that his work will improve their lives and the lives of Americans nationwide.